-Brennon Brady graduated from Texas Tech University in 2000 with a Bachelor of Arts degree in political science and graduated from Southern Methodist University, Dedman School of Law with a Juris Doctor in 2004.
+Brennon Brady, Board Certified in Criminal Law by the Texas Board of Legal Specialization, graduated from Texas Tech University in 2000 with a Bachelor of Arts degree in political science and graduated from Southern Methodist University, Dedman School of Law with a Juris Doctor in 2004.

 While attending SMU law school, Brennon found a passion for criminal defense.
 Brennon was a member of the outstanding Criminal Justice Clinic.
 The clinic allowed him to get real trial experience trying DWI and assault cases to juries as a student attorney.
 While in SMU law school, he also clerked for one of the top criminal defense firms in Dallas.